 Poet and publisher Dave Bonta spoke to me on the phone awhile back for his “Woodrat” podcast.
 He got me to talk about everything from how I handle submissions to tinywords, what my publishing philosophy is, why haiku is important, and what I learned from studying poetry with Louise Glück.… Read the rest

 While other phones are going large, Motorola is taking things in a different direction: small and tough.

 The new Motorola Defy is a compact Android phone that wisely eschews the gigantism of other smartphones.
-Instead of the HTC Evo’s 4.3-inch screen or the Dell Streak’s 5-incher (please!), the Defy, which is available now from T-Mobile in the United States, has a cute little 3.6-inch display with 480 x 854 pixels.… Read the rest
+Instead of the HTC Evo’s 4.3-inch screen or the Dell Streak’s 5-incher (please!),… Read the rest

 Apple is planning an announcement Tuesday morning regarding iTunes.